 MAX Orange and Green lines may be delayed once temperatures climb over 90 degrees.
-All MAX lines and WES will be delayed at 100 degrees.
-WES will be replaced by shuttle buses at 105 degrees.
+All MAX lines will be delayed at 100 degrees.
+If excessive heat is forecast for several days in a row, all MAX lines will be delayed as trains will reduce speeds in high speed areas at 90 degrees.

 - Orange Line trains between Tillikum Crossing and SE Park Ave Station must reduce speeds by 10 mph in higher speed areas.
 Expect about 15-minute delays.